Ty-Miki/social-app/README.md

   - When a user follows another user.
 - Sorted images by popularity.
   - This is done by denormalizing the user_likes field into a separtae field calld total_likes to optimize performance. this field is updated using *m2m changed* django signal.
+- Installed django-debug-toolbar application to see website performance and optimize it.

 ##### Sitemap